betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 If diversity is being asked to the party, inclusion is being asked to dance.

-Inclusive practices can play a role in improving almost every aspect of a software project including documentation, user interface design, customer support processes, collaborations, presentations and publications, communications (e.g. GitHub or email), The benefits of inclusive practices include reducing barriers to adoption, attracting and retaining a wider talent pool, attracing more customers/users, increased productivity, increased innovation, improved job satisfaction.
+Inclusive practices can play a role in improving almost every aspect of a software project including documentation, user interface design, customer support processes, collaborations, presentations and publications, communications (e.g. GitHub or email), The benefits of inclusive practices include reducing barriers to adoption, attracting and retaining a wider talent pool, attracting more customers/users, increased productivity, increased innovation, improved job satisfaction.

-For many, inclusion is inseperable from the broader and often institutionalized enterprise of Diversity, Equity and Inclusion (DE&I).
+For many, inclusion is inseparable from the broader and often institutionalized enterprise of Diversity, Equity and Inclusion (DE&I).
 Viewed through a DE&I lens, inclusive practices can wind up being seen more as an exercise in achieving compliance rather than increasing participation or improving productivity.
-In turn, topics central to DE&I such as gender identity, sexual harrasment and racism can easily obscurve our perception of the full landscape of inclusive practices.
+In turn, topics central to DE&I such as gender identity, sexual harassment and racism can easily obscure our perception of the full landscape of inclusive practices.
 Although these topics tend to capture more of the news headlines or tend to be where a lot of the more serious work is needed, inclusion is actually much, much wider than just those topics.

 #### There are many dimensions to inclusion

-There are many other dimensions to inclusion such as neurodivergence (15-20% of people), mobility impaired (16% of people), handedness (10% of people are lefties), dyslexia/dyscalculia (3-7% of people), visually impaired (1%-40% of people, depending on how we count), hearing impaired (15% of people), speaking impaired (3-7% of people), prone to migrains (10% of people), color vision deficient (CVD) (5% of people), self-regulating glucose impaired (12% of people).
+There are many other dimensions to inclusion such as neurodivergence (15-20% of people), mobility impaired (16% of people), handedness (10% of people are lefties), dyslexia/dyscalculia (3-7% of people), visually impaired (1%-40% of people, depending on how we count), hearing impaired (15% of people), speaking impaired (3-7% of people), prone to migraines (10% of people), color vision deficient (CVD) (5% of people), self-regulating glucose impaired (12% of people).

 In addition, without trying too hard, its easy to think of many other ways in which large swaths of our population have a shared experience which is different from the the majority including such things as English as a second language, immigration status, culturally or religiously relevant legal holidays, remote/hybrid work arrangement and even time-zone just to name a few.